softkave/fimidara-server-node/notes/now.md

 - [ ] Client API updates including sdk
 - [ ] Docs update
 - [ ] Revamp UI
+- [ ] Refresh jwt tokens and group for collaborators not yet given permission groups
+- [ ] Implement public access actions for resources and check that requesting agent has permission to perform action.
+Can do similar thing for collaboration request's permission groups assigned on accept.

 ## Later